precice/precice.github.io/_includes/xmlreference.md

 Type of IMVJ restart mode that is used:
 - `no-restart`: IMVJ runs in normal mode with explicit representation of Jacobian
 - `RS-ZERO`:    IMVJ runs in restart mode.
-After M time steps all Jacobain information is dropped, restart with no information
+After M time windows all Jacobain information is dropped, restart with no information
 - `RS-LS`:      IMVJ runs in restart mode.
-After M time steps a IQN-LS like approximation for the initial guess of the Jacobian is computed.
+After M time windows a IQN-LS like approximation for the initial guess of the Jacobian is computed.
 - `RS-SVD`:     IMVJ runs in restart mode.
-After M time steps a truncated SVD of the Jacobian is updated.
+After M time windows a truncated SVD of the Jacobian is updated.
 - `RS-SLIDE`:   IMVJ runs in sliding window restart mode.